Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/scissors-of-shadow-snipping-wbtw.md

 aliases: ["Scissors of Shadow Snipping"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: The Wild Beyond the Witchlight p.
-213
+BookSource: "The Wild Beyond the Witchlight p.
+213"
 ---
 # Scissors of Shadow Snipping
 *Wondrous Item, rare (requires attunement by a fey or a spellcaster)*